immmersive/codesmash-ai/agi-model.md

 > An AGI system is any computational system, which given enough resources, over time, can prime itself to solve any problem better than random chance on average.

+We can also say that the AGI thesis is defined as follows.

+> Any problem that is solvable by an algorithmic process (within defined constraints) can, in principle, be solved by the AGI model, given sufficient resources such as time, information, and computational power.

 Thus, we understand that what the AGI system is actually expected to do, is either solve the problem it knows how to solve, or create new optimal algorithms which can solve problems id does not know how to solve.
 We can define the process of AGI thinking as follows.

 - The process is started